by Howard H. Brinton

 During the century throughout which Rhode Island was ruled by the Quakers the colony attempted to avoid Indian wars, but it was too close to the other colonies to escape attacks.
 The Quakers remained in their homes during Indian raids and were unmolested while the remainder of the population sought the protection of stockades.
 In Pennsylvania during the seventy-four years of Quaker government (1682-1756) there was no war with the Indians nor with any one else.
 Even when Penn’s policy of friendship with the Indians was largely given up, the Quakers remained unmolested.
 During the Revolution the fact that the Quakers were undisturbed by the Indians who were allies of the British was taken as proof of British sympathies.
 Other instances of the protection afforded by a peaceable life and good will toward all men can be found in the experiences of Friends in the Irish Wars of 1688-1691 and the Irish Rebellion of 1798.
 Though surrounded by extreme violence and cruelty they not only escaped unharmed, but were able to feed the hungry on both sides.
 There are many instances in Quaker history of the power of non-violence when used in love, and certainly among the vital sources of Quaker pacifism must be listed the series of stories of marvelous escapes by land and sea through the protection which God so often affords to those who do His will.

 From the beginning of Quaker history, Friends suffered fines and imprisonment for non-participation in military service.
 On numerous occasions they were attacked by mobs for refusing to illuminate their houses in celebration of military victories.
 At a time when pirates and privateers drove merchants generally to arm their ships Quaker ship owners generally refrained from arming their vessels and in consequence found it difficult to procure seamen.
 Groups of Friends on the Continent and in the West Indies suffered severely because of their resistance to conscription.
 Eventually, most of them emigrated elsewhere.
 Perhaps the severest suffering endured by Friends in America occurred in the South during the Civil War.
 Some hardship was experienced in prisons and camps during the First World War.
 This was mainly due to ignorance of the law on the part of occasional draft boards or military officers.
 On the whole, pacifists were eventually granted alternative service at home or they were furloughed to relief work in France under the Friends Service Council of England or the American Friends Service Committee.
 In the present war, the position of the conscientious objector appears to be more clearly understood, with the result that provision has been made for special types of civilian service.
 In England a conscientious objector today may be granted exemption from any form of alternative service, a privilege won by those who went to prison for refusing to compromise in the First World War.
-These circumstances and others like them are among the elements which have built up a powerful tradition in the Society of Friends.
+These circumstances and others like them are among the elements that have built up a powerful tradition in the Society of Friends.
 This tradition should accordingly be accounted one of the sources of Quaker pacifism.

 No official pronouncement of any regularly constituted body of Friends has ever sanctioned participation in any war.
 In every period of conflict some persons have seceded from the Society under the tension of partisan feeling.
 For example, several hundred Quakers who actively supported the Revolutionary War withdrew from the parent stock and founded the Society of Free Quakers of Philadelphia, an organization which still exists though in a much weakened and formalized condition.
 In every war a small minority has joined the army.
 In the Society of Friends acceptance or disownment of members is left to the judgment of the individual congregation or, to be more exact, the monthly meeting.
 Members deviating from the peace principles of the Society have been dealt with in a variety of ways, including disownment, admonition, the requirement of expressions of regret, or simply by ignoring the matter.
 Every war has acted as a purge of nominal members, has awakened old members to new life, and has brought in new members.